ianjones/moodle-assignsubmission_comparativejudgement/docs/Using_the_CJ_plugin.md

 In this **Getting started guide** we will add a comparative judgement assignment to a Moodle course.

 This project extends the the Moodle Assignment module.
 Hence there is no separate CJ module, and most CJ settings are through the assignment module **Submission type** settings.
-That is, it is merely another `submission` type for the existing Assignment.
+That is, this plugin is merely another `submission` type for the existing Assignment.

 ## 1. Add an Assignment.
 Click on **Add an activity or resource** and select **Assignment**.